-The Department of Marketing and Economics assesses to what extent the economics program requirements create the desired outcomes by using a variety of techniques.
+The Department of Marketing and Economics assesses the extent the economics program requirements create the desired outcomes by using a variety of techniques.
+Examples of these assessments include:

 - 1. Students must complete a test of basic conceptual knowledge in economics in the economics capstone course. - 2.
 Students must prepare and present an economics research paper in the economics capstone course. - 3.
 Students must prepare and present an analysis of a comprehensive business case in the business capstone course.